SPBTV/composed_commands/README.md

-# ChainableCommands
+# ComposedCommands

-Chainable Commands is a tool set for creating commands and assembling multiple of these commands in operation pipelines.
+Composed Commands is a tool set for creating commands and assembling multiple of these commands in operation pipelines.
 A command is, at its core, an implementation of the [strategy pattern](http://en.wikipedia.org/wiki/Strategy_pattern) and in this sense an